Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Offline Learning Analysis

-Here $o_i = 1$ for $a_i \succ a_i'$ and $o_i = 0$ when $a_i' \succ a_i$.
+We use \Cref{eq: NS-DPO loss - offline analysis - recap} to draw parallels between the NS-DPO objective in \Cref{eq: NS-DPO Loss} and the logistic regression objective used in the generalised linear bandit setting of \citep{faury2021regret}.
 We assume the preference label $o_i$ is sampled from a Dynamic Bradley-Terry model with the true unknown environment parameter $\theta^*_{t_i}$.
 Under this assumption, the mean of the preference label is $\mathbb{E}[o_i | \{x_i, a_i, a_i', t_i\}] = \sigma(h_{\theta_{t_i}^*}(x_i, a_i, a'_i))$.
 When there is only a unilateral preference sampled for a given prompt-response pairs, the sigmoid function forces the implicit rewards of DPO to have infinitely large scale, driving $p(a \succ a')$ to either 1 or 0 \citep{azar2024general}.
 The $\ell_2$ regularisation term in our analysis mitigates this problem, by controlling the parameter norm.
 Differentiating \Cref{eq: NS-DPO loss - offline analysis} with respect to the parameter $\theta$ results in\looseness=-1

 where $\phihat_i = \phi(x_i, a_i) - \phi(x_i, a'_i)$ is also introduced for brevity.
 We denote the parameter-dependent part of the gradient as $\gtau(\theta) = \frac{1}{n}\sum_{i = 1}^n\left[\tau \gamma^{T - t_i - 1}\sigma(h_\theta(x_i, a_i, a'_i))\phihat_i\right] + \lambda \cs\tau^2 \theta$ which we will use to analyse the parameter estimation error.